Business process outsourcing in the Philippines: Growth and impact

 Government support was key to the growth of the Philippines' business process outsourcing industry.
 To promote increased investment in the industry, the Omnibus Investment Act was amended to include ICT in the investment priority plan.
 Incentives, tax holidays, PEZA accreditation were given to the firms providing ICT services.

 With the Philippines being the 39th largest economy in the world, the country continues to be a promising prospect for the BPO Industry.
 In August 2014, the Philippines hit an all-time high for employment in the BPO industry.
 From 101,000 workers in 2004, the labor force in the industry grew to over 930,000 in just the first quarter of 2014.

 Growth in the BPO industry continues to show significant improvements with an average annual expansion rate of 20%.
 Figures have shown that from $1.3 billion in 2004, export revenues from BPO has increased to over $13.1 billion in 2013.
 The IT and Business Process Association of the Philippines (IBPAP) also projects that the sector will have an expected total revenue of $25 billion in 2016.
+A big reason for the success of the BPO industry in the Philippines is Filipino workers’ English skills, which enable strong client communication and high-quality customer service.
+In 2024, the Philippine business process outsourcing (BPO) industry was valued at approximately USD 38.7 billion and employed around 1.3 million workers, reaffirming its status as a global leader in the sector.
+Furthermore, the government continues to support competitiveness through policies like Republic Act 11927, aimed at enhancing digital and English language training.
+This ensures that the Philippines remains a preferred destination for global outsourcing firms.

 This growth in the industry is further promoted by the Philippine government.
 BPO is highlighted by the Philippines Development Plan as among the 10 high-potential and priority development areas.
 To further entice investors, government programs include different incentives such as tax holidays, tax exemptions, and simplified export and import procedures.
 Additionally, training is also available for BPO applicants.